You are here

 A nationwide collaboration led by researchers at Duke University’s Center for Autonomous Materials Design is working to synthesize inexpensive materials hard enough to literally stir two pieces of steel together with little wear and tear.

 Funded by a five-year, $7.5 million grant through the US Department of Defense’s Multidisciplinary University Research Initiative (MURI) competition, the team will also develop a suite of AI-materials tools capable of on-demand designing of similar materials with properties tailored to a wide range of applications.

 The class of so-called “high-entropy” materials derives enhanced stability from a chaotic mixture of atoms rather than relying solely on the orderly atomic structure of conventional materials.
 After first demonstrating this approach with carbides in 2018, the researchers will now look to add borides into the irregular self-organized structures to produce some of the hardest materials ever made.

-The MURI project includes researchers from Pennsylvania State University, North Carolina State University, Missouri University of Science and Technology, and the University at Buffalo.
+The MURI includes researchers from Pennsylvania State University, North Carolina State University, the Missouri University of Science & Technology, and the University at Buffalo.

-While high-entropy materials could be useful for many applications, one of the priorities at the top of the Department of Defense’s list is called friction stir welding.
+While high-entropy materials could be useful for many applications, one of the priorities at the top of the DoD’s list is called friction stir welding.
 Invented in the early 1990s, the technique uses drill-like bits to join two pieces of metal without melting them.